 Working through perspectives of both designers and “non-designers,” in this domain we explore the social and political locations of the designed urban environment, as well as collaborative and participatory design processes and ways of working that make both the process of planning and outcomes democratic.
 Likewise, these contributions acknowledge the different ways in which design always happens in a social, cultural and political context.

 Parametric Phenomenology is the bridge across the subjective and objective dimensions of person-space dialogue.

-An exploratory domain for all musings of things architecture and its infinite intersections.
+An exploratory domain for thought experiments and musings of all things architecture and its infinite intersections.

 What is wellbeing and how can we design to promote it?
 More than the absence of illness or discomfort, wellbeing is shorthand for happiness, self-actualization, and holistic health.
 These outcomes are directly influenced by the physical and social spaces of our daily lives.